 The first phase of the project, which is funded by Fritz Thyssen Foundation from 2020 to 2021, focusses on their efforts to build houses in their regions of origin.
 These houses unite strivings for moral and material comfort, upward social mobility, and rootedness in local communities.
 And yet the builders of these houses often only live in them during vacations.
 They dwell and raise their children in cities that gradually may become their homes as well.
 In the process, their dream of a good, normal life at home appears to be unsettling itself by the virtue of its own success.

-2020, Migrant Dreams: Egyptian Workers in the Gulf.
+2020, Migrant Dreams: Egyptian Workers in the Gulf States.
 Cairo: American University in Cairo Press.

 2017, حتى ينتهي النفط: الهجرة والأحلام في ضواحي الخليج (Until the end of oil: Migration and dreams in the suburbs of the Gulf; in Arabic).
 Transl.
 Amr Khairy.
 Cairo: Al-Sifsafa. [*Arabic Translation of an earlier manuscript version of Migrant Dreams].